Webziee/Auto-Legit-Cars/README.md

 ### 7.1 Release Notes
 POE Part 1
 ----------
-This part consisted of the comprehensive research, planning and design of our app, including screen designs, features to be implemented and requirementes to meet. in part 2 we started to address all of these items.
+This version consisted of the comprehensive research, planning and design of our app, including screen designs, features to be implemented and requirementes to meet. in part 2 we started to address all of these items.

 POE Part 2
 ----------
-The following features/requirements were implemented/met in this part based on the research/ planning and design document.
+The following features/requirements were implemented/met in this version based on the research/ planning and design document.
 - App Runs on Mobile Device ✓
 - Feature: SSO Sign-in ✓
 - Feature: Settings Menu ✓